Fool's Assassin: Plot summary

 Fitz and Bee go to Oaksbywater to buy things for Winterfest.
 It is supposed to be a father-daughter day and Bee looks forward to it.
 Riddle goes with them and - to Bee's dismay - Lant and Shun join them to buy baubles for Shun and some supplies for Lant.
 Fitz, Bee and Riddle witness a man torturing his dog to get people to buy her pups (though it turns out they are not truly hers).
 Fitz, overcome by the dog's feelings, kills her out of mercy and nearly kills her owner.
 His rage scares Bee and Riddle, but also makes her proud of him.

 They stop at a tavern to eat and Lant and Shun join them.
 Bee does not enjoy them being there and leaves to use the privy.
 When she is outside, she encounters a beggar and decides to be brave like her father.
 She helps the blind beggar and when she touches him, he can see through her, and she sees visions like a white prophet.
 Just as he hugs her, Fitz comes looking for Bee, overcome with fear that something has happened to her.
 He stabs the beggar, thinking he is trying to harm Bee.
 The beggar turns out to be the Fool, appearing haggard and wraith like from extreme torture.
 Fitz attempts to save him, but can't.
 He decides to take the Fool to Buckkeep to be skill-healed and sends Bee home with Lant and Shun, who are upset their day has been ruined and that Fitz does not respect them.
 Riddle, Fitz and the Fool travel by skill-pillar to Buckkeep.

 Lant and Shun are neglectful of Bee when they arrive at Withywoods.
 The next day, Bee and Perseverance are in class with the other children.
 Withywoods is attacked and Bee and Perseverance hide the children in the spy passages, but the other children close the passages on them.
 The attackers are a group of pale people dressed in white.
 Their leader is a woman and with her is a "fog-man" who seems like a child.
 They are aided by a group of Chalcedean mercenaries who kill, rape and pillage Withywoods, including killing Perseverance's father and grandfather inside.
 Perseverance managed to secure two horses and he and Bee attempt to escape.
 Perseverance is shot with an arrow and left for dead.
 Bee is taken by the pale people who declare she is the Unexpected Son.
-Bee insists she needs Shun alive, to keep her from being killed.
-Both Bee and Shun are taken away.